-- 1. Determination of Charges - a.
+1. Determination of Charges

+- a.
 Alleged violations of the Student Code of Conduct may be reported to the Dean of Students Office by anyone, including but not limited to: (a) University Police or other University departments, (b) faculty, staff, or students or (c) third parties. - b.
 The Dean of Students Office will review the information to determine if a student will be charged with violating the Student Code of Conduct. - c.
 The Dean of Students Office may not charge a student with a violation of the Student Code of Conduct more than one year after the date the conduct occurred or was discovered; whichever is later.
 University administrators; however, may exercise professional discretion when applying the time provision to account for circumstances that warrant an extension of the one-year time limit from the date of discovery. - d.
-If at any time during the course of the conduct process the Dean of Students Office determines that either charges are not warranted or that insufficient evidence exists to continue, then the charges may be withdrawn, and the student will be so notified via email.
+If at any time during the course of the conduct process the Dean of Students Office determines that either charges are not warranted or that insufficient evidence exists to continue, then the charges may be withdrawn, and the student will be so notified via email. - e.
+The University recognizes that there may be emergency situations related to hazing, a sexual sexual misconductassault, alcohol consumption or the use of other substances in which fear of student conduct or disciplinary action may deter students from rendering aid or seeking help for themselves or others.
+Therefore, as part of Article V.1.b., the Vice President of Academic Engagement Enrollment and Student Affairs or designee has the sole discretion to grant immunity pursuant to the University policy governing immunity to a student(s) who act(s) in accordance with this Student Code of Conduct by rendering aid or seeking help.
+The Vice President of Academic Engagement Enrollment and Student Affairs or designee may choose to withdraw immunity once granted, at any time, and utilize the procedures outlined in this regulation, if the requirements set forth in the University policy governing immunity are not completed by the student(s), and to the sole satisfaction of the University.